 Paid Plugins & Software Licenses

-- Ensure they are registered under your business, and not your web team.
-If not, you can purchase another license under a new account.
+• Ensure they are registered under your business, and not your web team.
+If not, you can purchase another license under a new account and share it with your new web design team for implementation.

 Form & Compliance Tools (JotForms, CookieYes)

-- If tied to your old team, these services can be revoked unexpectedly.
-As a result, your business may be at risk for non-compliance according to local laws (GDPR, PIPEDA, and equivalent), so make sure to replace them immediately when lost.
+• If tied to your old team, these services can be revoked unexpectedly.
+As a result, your business may be at risk of non-compliance with local laws (GDPR, PIPEDA, and equivalent).
+Therefore, replace and implement them immediately if lost.

 Payment Processing Accounts (Stripe, PayPal, Square)

-As you can see, there are number of critical threats to your digital brand.
-You must fight tooth and nail to gain ownership for all of them.
-If you need help reclaiming ownership of what’s yours to prevent future business disruptions from occurring, reach out to Uplancer for help!
+There are a number of critical threats to your digital brand, and you must fight tooth and nail to gain ownership of them all.
+If you need help reclaiming ownership of what’s yours and prevent future business disruptions from occurring, reach out to Uplancer for help!

 Step 3: Conduct a Proper Walkthrough and Handover with Your New Web Design Team

 Once you’ve gained access to your accounts, walk your new web team through your digital setup.
-Ensure that they understand where everything’s located and what each of your services does.
+Ensure that they understand where everything is and what each of your services does.
 Note, a well-documented transition reduces downtime and prevents surprises, and can be used for future transitions.

-For cloud services like AWS, remember to delegate access with the appropriate permissions rather than sharing your root or primary account credentials.
+For cloud services like AWS, remember to delegate developer access with the appropriate permissions rather than sharing your root or primary account credentials with them.
 If you’re unsure of how, let us know and we can help!

-Step 4: Final Resolutions if Your Web Design Team Still Doesn’t Cooperate
+Step 4 (If Needed): Final Resolutions if Your Web Design Team Still Doesn’t Cooperate

 If you’ve reached this stage, we’re sorry that you’re going through this.
-It’s not right and unfair.
 We’ve seen similar situations unwind badly, but the good thing is it’s not over.
 What you’ll need to do first is weigh your options:

 1. Calculate the True Cost of Contract Termination

 Ending an engagement isn’t just about cutting ties; it comes with hidden costs.
-Therefore, be rational and take the path with the least resource commitment while considering the following:
+Therefore, be rational and take the path with the least resource resistance while considering the following:

-- Termination Fees: Some contracts require payment for the remaining balance or a termination fee.
-Understand if this is an option.
+• Termination Fees: Some contracts require payment for the remaining balance or a termination fee.

-- Rebuilding Costs: If your website is taken hostage, a complete website rebuild and migration may be necessary, which usually isn’t cheap.
-However, it may be the best option.
+• Rebuilding Costs: If your website is taken hostage, a complete website rebuild and migration may be necessary, which can be very expensive.
+However, there might be a cheaper middle ground that a web design agency can help with.

 2. Pick Your Poison – It’s Not Free

-If your existing web design team still refuses to hand over access, you have two options:
+If the incumbent web design team still refuses to hand over access, you have two viable options:

-- Legal Action: You may have legal grounds to reclaim your digital accounts.
-A formal notice from your lawyer may be enough.
-On the other hand, litigation may cost tens of thousands of dollars and may take years to litigate.
+• Take Legal Action: You may have legal grounds to reclaim your digital accounts.
+A formal notice from your lawyer can sometimes be enough.
+Litigation can cost tens of thousands of dollars and can take years before you get your website back.

-- Lift-and-Shift / Rebuild: If all else fails, rebuilding may be the only solution and is something that you’d want to start immediately.
-We’ve assisted many businesses in this situation, helping them migrate their websites and digital assets to a secure environment within weeks.
-The new setup ensures that ownership remains firmly in your hands.
-As a plus, you can reference this article to confirm we’ve built your website the right way!
+• Go With Lift-and-Shift / Rebuild: Rebuilding may be the quickest and only solution, and probably something you’d want to start immediately.
+We’ve assisted businesses in this situation, helping them migrate their websites and digital assets to a more secure environment of their own within weeks.

 Final Takeaway: Ownership Is Key

-The number one rule: never let your web design team have full control of your digital services and assets.
+The web design golden rule: Never give up complete control of your digital services and assets.

-Protect your business from sabotage, financial loss, and unnecessary headaches.
-If things go sour with your web designers, proceed cautiously through contract termination and consult with a new web design team.
-Don’t wait until it’s too late; secure your digital brand today.
-When you’re ready to fire your agency, read about how to do so here.
+Know what’s yours with the checklist above and protect your business from sabotage, financial loss, and unnecessary headaches.
+If things go sour with your web designer, proceed cautiously through contract termination and consult with a new web design team for help.
+And when you’re ready to fire your agency, read about how to do so here.

 Uplancer specializes in doing web design and web development the right way.
-We can help your transition away from your web team or become their replacement!
-Contact us for a free consultation and safeguard your online presence today.
+We can help strategize, plan, and execute a smooth transition away from your web team, or serve as their replacement!
+Contact us for a free consultation and start safeguarding your online presence today.